voorhoede/voorhoede-website/src/client/components/app-footer/README.md

 # App Footer
-Used as a Container to position components inside it.
+Used as a container to position components inside it.

 ## Usage